 Leah Buechley is a designer, engineer, and educator.
 Her work explores integrations of electronics, computing, art, craft, and design.
 Her inventions include the LilyPad Arduino, a construction kit for sew-able electronics.
 She currently runs a design firm, Rural / Digital, that explores playful integrations of technology and design.
 Previously, she was an associate professor at the MIT Media Lab, where she founded and directed the High-Low Tech group.
 Her work has been exhibited internationally in venues including the Exploratorium, the Victoria and Albert Museum, and Ars Electronica and has been featured in publications including The New York Times, Boston Globe, and Wired.
 Her research was the recipient of the 2017 Edith Ackerman award for Interaction Design and Children.
 Leah received a PhD in computer science from the University of Colorado at Boulder and a BA in physics from Skidmore College.
 At both institutions she also studied dance, theater, fine art, and design.

-At dinacon Leah will give a talk about her most recent projects.
+At dinacon Leah will give a talk about her recent work in computational ceramics.